 Unveils Tech Preview and Announces Presence at Black Hat and Defcon

-CAMBRIDGE, Mass., August 5, 2019 – Devo Technology, the data analytics company that unlocks the full value of machine data for the world’s most instrumented enterprises, today announced a new vision for the next-gen cloud SIEM.
+CAMBRIDGE, Mass., August 5, 2019 – Devo Technology, the data analytics company that unlocks the full value of machine data for the world’s most instrumented enterprises, today announced a new vision for next-gen SIEM.
 A tech preview of Devo’s coming solution to deliver on this vision for the security industry will be unveiled at Black Hat USA in Booth #2115.

 Digital transformation is creating rapidly growing volumes of data, leading to new vulnerabilities and attack vectors, while adversaries are growing increasingly more sophisticated.
 As a result, SOCs are struggling to fulfill their critical mission of identifying and eliminating threats.
 With the industry’s current solutions, analysts lack visibility across the expanding attack surface, are overwhelmed by the volume of security alerts, and struggle to reliably identify and act on threats due to a lack of context about the threats and entities involved.